 This game in particular involves recalling a logo and breaking it down into its simplest parts, then quickly drawing it with a large brush.
 The end results won’t be impressive, but they might just be hilarious.
 Check out my attempt.
 I promise, I draw much better on paper.

-Draw Logos From Memory: In Conclusion
+Draw Logos From Memory – In Summary

 Overall, the logos I was able to draw the best were the most simple.
 They were created using very simple shapes and in single colours only.
 That being said, they are also the logos I’ve seen the most throughout my life.